 In October 2017 Thamel was made 90% "traffic free" alongside it being a "horn free" zone.
 However, the reality is motorbikes and speedy bicycles still ride in this area.
 Larger vehicles also continue to try entering.
 As for horns ... well beep, beep contnues too.

 Thamel is filled with tour agents, trekking guides, trekking stores, clothing, restaurants, cafes and bars all catering to the countries number one industry: tourism.

 Thamel can be difficult to understand when you first arrive.
-There are no street names.
+There are no street names on signposts in general.
 It's best thought of as a mass of unorganized streets.
 There's no real boundary to Thamel as such.
 But, knowing its center is a good way not to get lost.